MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab04_Overview_of_prerequisites_for_deployment_of_SAP_workloads_with_ACSS.md

    > **Note**: This rule explicitly blocks connectivity to the internet.

 1. Finally, you need to assign the NSG to the relevant subnets of the virtual network that will host the SAP deployment.
-In the **Add outbound security rule** pane, in the vertical navigation menu on the left side, in the **Settings** section, select **Subnets**.
+In the left pane, select **Subnets**.

 1. On the **acss-infra-NSG \| Subnets** page, select **+ Associate**.